 Compressor and fan controls can wear out overtime, particularly if your unit is constantly getting switched on and off.
 It’s also common for a compressor to stop working due to a faulty or broken capacitor.
 An air conditioner can’t work without a functioning compressor, so it might need to be replaced.

 In some cases, you might hear various noises from your air con.
-This might be due to air filters being dirty and in turn, the AC has a difficult time to process the air during operation.
+This might be due to air filters being dirty, giving the AC a more difficult time processing the air.
 Another problem might be that the grille is not fitted properly, which can cause the air to bypass the grille and create a ‘whistle’ noise when the fan is on.

 Ensure to keep filters clean and centred on the grille to prevent any air gaps.
 It’s also important that if you’re replacing the grille, it’s the right size for the unit as undersized return air grilles can make the AC work harder than it should, causing the unit to become noisy.
 If the noise turns into banging or grinding, it’s recommended that you switch the unit off immediately.
 This might be caused by a failure in the fan motor or fan motor mounts, which require a technician to fix.